serhatgktp/amorr/doc/sprint1/sprint1.md

 **The user stories we chose to work on are the following (with the breakdown and points assigned):**
 -  As a user, I want to be able to see the home page without having to sign up and login, so that I can browse through the website first and decide from then on if I am interested in the services that they provide or if I am interested in joining amorr’s service providers.
 The following is the task breakdown:

-    - Front End page (Home Page/Explore page with search bar)
+    - Front End page (Home/Explore page with the following sections: Cover page with search bar, Dashboard, Quick Guide)
     - Privilege Logic in the flask
-    - Navigation Bar
     - **Points assigned = 13**

 -  As a user, I want to be able to navigate to other pages of the website easily by having a navigation bar at the top of every web page (or a drop down menu in the case of mobile web pages.)